n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 1. Identifying syllables and other sequences
 2. Initial reordering
-3. Applying the basic substitution features from GSUB
+3. Applying the basic substitution features from <abbr>GSUB</abbr>
-4. Applying all remaining substitution features from GSUB
+4. Applying all remaining substitution features from <abbr>GSUB</abbr>
 5. Applying all remaining positioning features from GPOS